- Visiting Us

 - Water using tepid rainwater when possible to keep the compost moist but not wet.
 Ensure the plant is not left standing in water

 - Requires semi-humid conditions, the foliage will benefit from a daily light misting of the leaves.

 Elegant voluptuous flowers with eye-catching, slipper-like flowers with sweeping petals on a slender stem over tall, attractive, glossy, dark green or mottled foliage.

 - “Lady Slipper” orchid is named because the pouch-shaped lip of their flowers looks very much like a slipper

 - Paphiopedilums require less light than many orchids, place in an area that gets reflected or subdued light, not bright sun

-- Blooming period generally begins in November and continues through to March providing a long lasting floral show in the middle of winter.
-A few varieties blooming during the summer months
+- The blooming period generally begins in November and continues through to March providing a long-lasting floral show in the middle of winter.
+A few varieties blooming during the summer months.

 - The exotic wax-like richly coloured blooms can last for weeks – sometimes months!

-- Keep continuously moist, but not soggy or waterlogged, generally water every 3-7 days or when pot feels light
+- Keep continuously moist, but not soggy or waterlogged, generally water every 3-7 days or when the pot feels light.